Published on June 13th, 2015 | by Pro Wrestling Stories0

 I’m not sure if he gained Vince’s respect that night, but he sure gained mine.”

-SOURCE: Chris Jericho’s latest autobiography, The Best In The World: At What I Have No Idea, available at DIY shops near you.
+SOURCE: Chris Jericho’s autobiography, The Best In The World: At What I Have No Idea, available at DIY shops near you.